-- Category Advice Column, Carseat Fullstop, Experts, Motor safety, Parenting, Pregnancy & Baby, Toddler
+- Category Advice Column, Baby, Carseat Fullstop, Experts, Motor safety, Parenting, Pregnancy & Baby, Toddler

 We are buying a second hand car seat.
 But unlike last time and the abandoned (money) seat in the garage, I am not going in blind… I’ve been armed with questions from #CarseatFullstop and intend not to come home with a denim covered car seat of unknown origins.

 We tried this second hand car seat buying thing before… But due to not knowing any betting we ended up buying crap.
 We aren’t sure what make or model it is, how it fits into the car or even what age group it is for.
 Luckily that one was intended for my car and since we downgraded to just one car it wasn’t that big of a loss.
 However, I hate wasting money so here is how to “take a seat” the intelligent way.

 1. ASK IF THE SEAT WAS EVER IN AN ACCIDENT.

 If a car seat was in an accident, it has taken some strain regardless of whether there was a child in it at the time.

 Our denim shame came without the soft padding on the straps.
 Furthermore, I only found out later that the denim cover itself is actually not safe… As the cover car seats come with are actually an integral part of the seats design and add to the safety of the seat.